Kingdom of the Iberians: Restoration of the Kingdom

 Adarnase rewarded Ashot I of Armenia's assistance with steadfast loyalty which continued into the reign of Ashot's successor Smbat I whom Adarnase aided to win the crown in dynastic struggles in 890 and later joined him against Ahmed ibn-'Isâ of Diyarbakır, the Caliph’s former governor of Armīniya.
 In turn, Smbat recognized Adarnase's royal status and personally crowned him in 899.
 The two men collaborated in defeating, in 904, the Abkhazian king Constantine III, their common relative, who competed with Adarnase for hegemony in Inner Iberia and with Smbat in Gogarene.
 Adarnase captured Constantine and turned him over to Smbat.
 But the latter, inclined to balance Adarnase's growing power and extend Armenian influence to west Georgia, freed his captive.
 This move turned Adarnase against Smbat and the ensuing break and enmity weakened both monarchs: Adarnase was dispossessed by Constantine III in 904, while Smbat was defeated and tortured to death by Yusuf, a Sajid ruler of Azerbaijan in 914.
 As a result of these events, Adarnase was relegated to his portion of the Bagratid hereditary lands in Tao.
-This was the beginning of almost sixty years of Abkhazian dominance over Iberia.

 Upon Adarnase's death, his possessions were divided between his sons: